katzjeff/BEETRaXs---Newsletter-Signup/README.md

 HTML | CSS | BootStrap
 Nodejs | Express js

-The solution also incorperates the intergration of an API to connect the form to my mailchimp account.
+The solution also incorporates the integration of an API to connect the form to my mailchimp account.

 This being a work in progress, and part of my initial projects i am open to comments and feedback.

-Version 2 of the solution will be comming up soon.
+Version 2 of the solution will be coming up soon.